PaloAltoLibrary/NAO-Tutorials/README.md

 People with rudimentary programming skills can write Python code and add it to Choreographe.

 ### Expert developers

-Expert Developers canchoose from - C++, Python, MatLab and many more through their SDK’s.
+Expert developers can choose from - C++, Python, MatLab and many more through their SDK’s.